rackerlabs/design-system/_docs/style/typography.md

 {: .hxContainerTitle }
 Subdued style can be applied to any text 14px and taller, and is used to let more important text stand out.
 It is not the same as an inactive link or button.

-Do not use subdued text on backgrounds darker than Gray 25 (#fafafa) or it will not pass accessibiity standards.
+*Do not subdue text on backgrounds darker than Gray 25 (#fafafa) or it will not pass accessibiity standards.*
 {% endcolumn %}
 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}
 {% include type-styles.html htmlexample='<p class="hxSubdued">Subdued Style</p>' typeface="Roboto" csscode="Gray 900" hex="#424242" %}